Milica1985/Death-rate-by-country-and-its-cause/README.md

 Relationships Among Causes:

 Visualizations highlighting correlations between causes of death to uncover significant relationships.
-🚀 How to Use This Project
-Explore the Tableau Story:

-Access the interactive dashboards to navigate through the visualizations.
-Understand the Insights:

-Use the findings to support data-driven decision-making in public health and policy.
-Download and Reproduce:

-Clone the repository and access the dataset to reproduce the analysis or build upon it.
 📥 Access the Project
 Tableau Visualization: View on Tableau Public
 [